Alert: File Your Beneficial Ownership Information Today!

 Some ways to potentially opt out of your community property rights include:

-1. Prenuptial Agreements: Spouses can enter into a prenuptial agreement before marriage to specify that certain assets will remain separate property, not subject to community property laws.
+1. Prenuptial Agreements: Spouses can enter a prenuptial agreement before marriage to specify that certain assets will remain separate property, not subject to community property laws.
 This agreement can outline which assets are considered separate and how they will be managed during the marriage.

 2. Postnuptial Agreements: Similar to prenuptial agreements, postnuptial agreements are made after marriage.
 These agreements can also specify that certain assets will not be considered community property.